 La-Z-Boy Southeast | November 15, 2017

-In this article, we take a look at five health benefits of sleeping in your recliner.
+In this article and video, we’ll take a look at five health benefits of sleeping in your recliner.

 Health Benefit 1) Improved Circulation

 There’s a reason it feels good to kick your feet up at the end of a long day.
 Sitting at your desk or standing for long periods of time causes blood to rush to your legs and feet.